LTLUTUO/Baltimore-Fire-Department-Salary-Linear-Regression-Analysis/README.md

 # Baltimore-Fire-Department-Salary-Simple-Linear-Regression-Analysis
 ## Overview - Background and Findings
+In China, probably anywhere in the world, the image of firefighters is often related to altrusim and great.
+Thus, I want concentrate my analysis towards the income of employees in the fire department with open source data from Open Baltimore which contain all the government employees' income in fiscal year 2019.

+The analysis focuses on three aspects:
+* What is the linear regression model of employee's income in fire department compares to their tenure.
+*

 ## Outline of Analysis Process
 The original file were exported from the [Open Baltimore Data Base](https://data.baltimorecity.gov/City-Government/Baltimore-City-Employee-Salaries-FY2019/6xv6-e66h), and is available in this repository as a [CSV](Baltimore_City_Employee_Salaries_FY2019.csv) document.
 The final excel document with the analysis and charts covered is also available in this repository as an [Excel](Baltimore_City_Employee_Salaries_FY2019.xlsx) document.